Zeus, king of the gods in Greek mythology

 Domains and cult

 Zeus is far more than a warrior god: he protects strangers (Zeus Xenios), oaths (Zeus Horkios) and the assembly of the gods.
+From Mount Olympus, the mountain home of the gods, he wields the thunderbolt forged by the Cyclopes — the ultimate symbol of his sovereignty.
 His chief sanctuary at Olympia hosted the panhellenic Games in his honor.

-His genealogy is immense: with Hera he fathers Ares and Hephaestus; with Leto, Apollo and Artemis; with countless mortals, the great heroes Heracles and Perseus.
+His genealogy is immense: with Hera he fathers Ares and Hephaestus; with Leto, Apollo and Artemis; with the mortal Semele, Dionysus, the god of wine; with countless other mortals, the great heroes Heracles and Perseus.

 Further reading

 For the founding conflict of the Olympian order, read the Titanomachy.
+For the mountain home of the gods he rules, see the page on Mount Olympus.
+For his iconic weapon, read the page on the Thunderbolt of Zeus.
 For Zeus’s brothers in that order, continue with Poseidon and Hades.
 For his children among the major gods, read Athena, Apollo and Artemis.
+For his craftsman and wine-god children, read the pages on Hephaestus and Dionysus.
+For his heroic sons, read the pages on Heracles and Perseus.
+For the Titan Zeus punished for giving fire to mankind, see the page on Prometheus.

 See also